Good Hydration is essential in Competitive sailing.

 Effects on physical performance

-- The cardio-vascular and central nervous systems are affected, causing an increased pulse rate, lower blood pressure and loss of muscle strength.
+- This causes an increased pulse rate, lower blood pressure and loss of muscle strength.

-- Physical tiredness leads to lower performances in all areas; all movements become subjectively more strenuous.
+- Physical tiredness leads to lower performances in all areas and all movements become more strenuous.

-- Even a reduction of the body mass, caused by lack of fluids, can reduce muscle strength by up to 6%.
+- A reduction of the body mass, caused by a lack of fluids, reduces muscle strength by up to 6%.

 The consequences of loss of water –

-Even with light physical effort under moderate conditions, say 18-22 degrees, the rate of perspiration equals 400ml per hour.
+- With light physical effort in moderate conditions, say 18-22 degrees, the rate of perspiration equals 400ml per hour.
+Hydration is essential.

-If we assume the sailor is on the water for 2 hours including the journey to the race and waiting time, even before the first race of the day starts, the critical limit of 1.2kg will be reached by the end of the first race.
+- We assume the sailor is on the water for 2 hours including the journey to the race.
+The critical limit of 1.2kg loss will be reached by the end of the first race.

 Normal sailing clothing and sailing in warm areas will heighten these effects.